Lucaspdfe/Assembly/README.md

 ## How to build:

-To build, you need to have docker and qemu.
+To build, you need to have docker and qemu by running these commands (if you do not have them installed):

+ - For Debian/Ubuntu: `sudo apt install qemu-system` (i do not know how to install docker)
+ - For Arch: `sudo pacman -S docker qemu`
+ - For Windows: `winget install --id=SoftwareFreedomConservancy.QEMU  -e` and `winget install --id=Docker.DockerDesktop  -e`

 To make the docker container, you need to run this command:
  - `docker build buildenv -t os-name`